 FREQUENTLY ASKED QUESTIONS

 The Foundation exists as the legal entity, a secular 501 c(3), that will facilitate the construction, maintenance and operations of the Community Center at Lake Chelan.
 SAF is run by the Executive Director, Raye Evans and CCLC Operations Lead, Maribel Cruz, and is managed by a dedicated, highly experienced Board of Directors with a wide variety of skills and accomplishments.

-This exciting new facility will serve as a hub for creating relationships, promoting health and wellness.
+This exciting new facility will serve as a hub for creating relationships, promoting health, and wellness.
 It will meet the needs of the unserved, empower professional endeavors, promote volunteerism and increase sports and healthy activities in the Lake Chelan Valley.
 It will be available to everyone!
-In addition, there will be a tangible economic benefit to our community, generating multiple sources of tax revenue.
-The construction phase of the project will bring many new job opportunities to our area, utilizing as many local contractors as possible.
+In addition to a tangible economic benefit to our community the construction phase of the project will bring many new job opportunities to our area, utilizing as many local contractors as possible.

 No, Seven Acres Foundation is the owner/operator of the Community Center.
 However, the Seven Acres Foundation is extremely grateful to the Lookout for generously donating a portion of land on which the facility will be built, and our space will be available to everyone in our community.

 The CCLC will be located at the 103 Bighorn Way, on Hwy 150 just northwest of downtown Chelan and on Link Transit bus route #21.
 Situated on a 6-acre campus, the Community Center’s main building will be a two-story structure with a total size of 44,100 square feet.